PM520-Spring2022/Week6--TravelingSalesperson/README.md

 # Week5--TravelingSalesperson

-This repo contains the inoput data for the travelling salesperson problem.
+This repo contains the input data for the travelling salesperson problem.